swapnil-gawali/Android-Study-Material/Fragment.md

 While Adding these fragments we have added these transactions into the back stack using TAG.

-So if my requirement is to go from FragmentC to FragmentA, so i can simply call popBackStack("AddFragA", 0) and it will remove all fragments till FragmentA and FragmentA will be visible to screen.
+So if my requirement is to go from FragmentC to FragmentA, so I can simply call popBackStack("AddFragA", 0) and it will remove all fragments till FragmentA and FragmentA will be visible to screen.

 <br/>